 They have operations mainly around the Eastern part of the US, but also have some offices internationally, and they do outsource some of their development and support.
 They have a beginner/internship program, and could be considered a good place to start a career.

 2017 Revenue: $41.8 Billion

 athenahealth is a relative newcomer to the Healthcare IT space, and are publicly traded.
-Founded in 1997, athenahealth is led by Johnathan Bush (cousin of former President GW Bush) and Todd Park, former Chief Technology Officer for the US Federal Government.
+Founded in 1997, athenahealth was started by Johnathan Bush (cousin of former President GW Bush) and Todd Park, former Chief Technology Officer for the US Federal Government.
 They started in San Diego as a women’s health and birthing center.
 Founders Bush and Park saw great success with clinical outcomes, but were forced to close the clinic due to high costs.
 They then used this experience to launch a technology company.
 They later moved operations to Watertown, MA.

 athenahealth is focused on cloud-based solutions. athenaClinicals and athenaOne are their offerings for Ambulatory practices and larger Healthcare systems.
 They focus on working with their clients to proactively analyze numerous data points from the software to resolve or prevent issues in billing, physician compliance, and regulatory compliance.
 They are particularly focused on helping organizations to reduce their accounts receivable days and understand costs associated with procedures and therapies.

 They also promote their open-source effort called More Disruption Please, which pushes a partnership with developers to use application programming interfaces to build connections between their products and external technology systems.